-Late Payment Charges: These are the penalty charges that may be issued in case the cardholder fails to clear their credit card dues on time.
+Late Payment Charges: These are the penalty charges when you fail to clear your credit card dues on time.

-Foreign Transaction Fees: Certain credit card issuers charge a certain fee on making transactions in foreign currency with your credit card.
+Foreign Transaction Fees: Certain credit card issuers charge a certain fee for transactions in foreign currency with your credit card.
 Generally, a forex mark-up of 1%-3% is charged, depending on the credit card issuer’s policies.

-Cash Advance Fees: In case you borrow cash against your credit card, you might be charged with a cash advance fee by the issuer.
+Cash Advance Fees: If you borrow cash against your credit card, the issuer might charge a cash advance fee.

-Balance Transfer: When the outstanding payment is transferred from one credit card to another, you might be charged with a balance transfer fee.
+Balance Transfer: When you transfer an outstanding payment from one credit card to another, the bank may charge you a balance transfer fee.

 This refers to the proportion of the credit limit you exhausted in the previous cycle.

-This is the minimum payment you must make against the total bill to keep your card active.
+You must make the minimum payment against the total bill to keep your card active.
 It is usually 5% of the total outstanding.
-If not in full, you should definitely pay your minimum due by the due date each month to avoid late payment charges.
+If not in full, you must pay your minimum due by the due date to avoid late payment charges.

 This is the total outstanding due against your credit card.
 You start accruing interest if you do not pay your credit card bill in full each month.

-This is the date by which the minimum or total outstanding due must be paid.
+It is the last date to pay the minimum or total outstanding amount.

-Information about any interest charged for late payments or fees charged for services and transactions are mentioned in the transaction summary.
+The transaction summary also informs about any interest charges for late payments or fees for services and transactions.
 The idea is to disclose all information for your perusal.

-Credit cards are here to help you establish a credit history - make sure you use them to your advantage.
-Delaying payments will negate the credit history you aspire to build.
+Credit cards are here to help you establish a credit history.
+Make sure you use them to your advantage.
+Delaying payments will negatively affect the credit history you aspire to build.